 On December 12, 2015, the ACCPD hosted our first annual Shop With a Cop event.
 The purpose of the event is to foster positive relations between youth and police officers in the Athens-Clarke County community while helping those who are less fortunate.
 This event is organized by the Crime Prevention Unit who identified sponsors who donated funds to make the event possible.

 Each year the Athens-Clarke Police Foundation donates to the ACCPD in order to support Shop with a Cop.
-2019 had 100 children and their families participate as well as officers from ACCPD, Clarke County Sheriff’s Department, UGA Police Department and Georgia State Patrol.
+Each year, hundreds of children and their families participate as well as officers from ACCPD, Clarke County Sheriff’s Department, UGA Police Department and Georgia State Patrol.

 The Student Pledge Against Gun Violence is a national program that honors the role that young people, through their own decisions, can play in reducing gun violence.
 This campaign against youth gun violence culminates each year on a Day of National Concern about Young People and Gun Violence which is held in October.
 Moreover, the program provides a means for beginning the conversation with young people about gun violence.
 Many schools elect to have a contest before the assembly related to the topic.
 In the past, students wrote anti-gun / violence raps, songs, poems or posters.
 The ACCPD gives a prize to one contest winner from each school.